Abiding in the Word of God

 Remember, we learn by repetition and some of this teaching will appear to be very repetitious, but when youíre done with the teaching, are you going to remember what was taught?† So now in the above Scripture we see the word abideth.† The meanings of these three graces will always be in a permanent state.† They are never going to disappear in our lifetime, even though the Scripture tells you that the most important one is charity.† That is the love of God in the renewed mind in manifestation.† The love of God never fails.† Can you imagine that?† I have seen the love of God perform miracles in my own life by keeping me away from trouble and problems for mostly every part of my life.† But that is not the point of this teaching.† The point is that on a permanent state, faith, hope and charity will always be with us in this life.† That is the power and meaning of that one word in the verse referred to as abideth.

-I shouldíve stressed this at the beginning of this teaching.† We are referring mostly to the Age of Grace and that is the time in which we are now living.† We live in the Grace Administration.† Almost every Scripture that we will study falls within the seven church epistles which are written directly to us.† For example, in the three graces, the word hope this is used is regarding the hope of the return of Jesus Christ.† When Christ comes back, we wonít need that hope any longer.† But for the present moment, we need that hope as a permanent state.† This is why itís so important to rightly divide Godís Word.† By understanding what the word hope is referring to, we can then clearly understand that someday we wonít need that hope.† That is because Christ has already returned.† But again and one more time, in this present age of grace in which we live we must permanently have the hope for the return of Jesus Christ.† Hope motivates us and it keeps us going knowing that we have something magnificent to look forward to.
+I shouldíve stressed this at the beginning of this teaching.† We are referring mostly to the Age of Grace and that is the time in which we are now living.† We live in the Grace Administration.† Almost every Scripture that we will study falls within the seven church epistles which are written directly to us.† For example, in the three graces, the word hope that is used is regarding the hope of the return of Jesus Christ.† When Christ comes back, we wonít need that hope any longer.† But for the present moment, we need that hope as a permanent state.† This is why itís so important to rightly divide Godís Word.† By understanding what the word hope is referring to, we can then clearly understand that someday we wonít need that hope.† That is because Christ has already returned.† But again and one more time, in this present age of grace in which we live we must permanently have the hope for the return of Jesus Christ.† Hope motivates us and it keeps us going knowing that we have something magnificent to look forward to.

 Applied to:† Godís faithfulness: